leszkolukasz/servlet-container/README.md

 ### `void ServletContainer::servletScan(String url)`

-Same as `ServletContainer::servletScan()` but can loads .war files from given url.
+Same as `ServletContainer::servletScan()` but can load .war files from given url.

 ### `void ServletContainer::addRoute(Class<? extends HttpServlet> cls, String path)`

-Adds servlet to container.
+Adds servlet to the container.
 Servlet will only handle given url (see **FAQ** for more details).

 ## Features